Diegoslourenco/cybersecurity/transposition/README.md

 This is my secret message.
 ```

-### All the possibilities whitout the key using `brute_force()` returning the pair key-message value that matches at least 50% words as valid english words:
+### All the possibilities whithout the key using `brute_force()` returning the pair key-message value that matches at least 50% words as valid english words:

 ```sh
 [(8, 'This is my secret message.')]